storca/ArdUnground/README.md

 ## Installation

 ### Arduino IDE
-Download the project as a zip file and extract the content in your arduino/libraries folder as usual.
+Grab the latest release (ArdUnground[...].zip) [here](https://github.com/storca/ArdUnground/releases) and extract the content in your arduino/libraries folder as usual.
 See https://www.arduino.cc/en/Guide/Libraries for further information.

 ### Contribution